Azure/KAN/docs/api/quick_start/deploy_solution_to_azure_iot_edge.md

   components:
   - name: "simulated-temperature-sensor"
     properties:
-      version: "1.0"
+      container.version: "1.0"
-      type: "docker"
+      container.type: "docker"
-      image: "mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0"
+      container.image: "mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0"
-      createOptions: ""
+      container.createOptions: ""
-      restartPolicy: "always"
+      container.restartPolicy: "always"
 ```

 ## 6. Create the Symphony Solution Instance

 A Symphony Solution Instance maps a Symphony Solution to one or multiple Targets.
-The following artifacts maps the ```simulated-temperature-sensor``` solUtion to the ```s8c-vm``` target above:
+The following artifacts maps the ```simulated-temperature-sensor``` solution to the ```voe``` target above.
+Use the following to submit the file:

+  kubectl create -f <filename>

+Use the following to apply any changes:

+  kubectl apply -f <filename>

 > [!NOTE]
 > You can get a sample of this file in the ```symphony-k8s/samples/simulated-temperature-sensor/instance.yaml``` folder.